ViniPurtan/shiftSense/README.md

 ## 📄 License

-This project is developed by Nayar Systems for internal team management.
+This project is developed by Vinicius testing purposes only & for internal team management.

 ---